jquense/react-input-message/README.md

 # react-input-message

 A small, completely unopinionated way, to display messages next to inputs based on events.
 Helpful for displaying input validation messages.

 There is a frustrating trend in javascript form validation solutions that couple the view concerns of a form (hiding/showing of messages) with some specific data layer model, or abstraction.
-This often means that in order to use a form validator you also need to use a specifc js schema validator, or are tied into using a specifc validation library. `react-input-message` strives to provide _just_ a solution to quickly and easily annotating form controls without requiring that you use a specific validation or data schema library.
+This often means that in order to use a form validator you also need to use a specific js schema validator, or are tied into using a specific validation library. `react-input-message` strives to provide _just_ a solution to quickly and easily annotating form controls without requiring that you use a specific validation or data schema library.

 ## Install